ucscGenomeBrowser/kent/src/product/installer/README.md

 Here is the full listing of commands and options supported by browserSetup.sh:

 ```
-browserSetup.sh [options] [command] [assemblyList] - UCSC genome browser install script
+./browserSetup.sh [options] [command] [assemblyList] - UCSC genome browser install script

 command is one of:
-  install    - install the genome browser in this machine
+  install    - install the genome browser on this machine
   minimal    - download only a minimal set of tables.
 Missing tables are
                downloaded on-the-fly from UCSC.
-  download   - download a full assembly (also see the -t option below).
+  mirror     - download a full assembly (also see the -t option below).
                No data is downloaded on-the-fly from UCSC.
-  update     - update the genome browser binaries and data, mirrors
+  update     - update the genome browser binaries and data, downloads
+               all tables of an assembly
+  cgiUpdate  - update the genome browser binaries and data, downloads
                all tables of an assembly
   clean      - remove temporary files of the genome browser, do not delete
                any custom tracks